sentimony/sentimony-jekyll/_posts/releases/2007-02-09-va-fantazma.md

 Eleven previously unreleased tracks, ranging from deep ambient to psychedelic idm and more up-tempo chill-out music.
 All this tracks produced in Ukraine.

 Sentimony Records was started in autumn 2006.
-Label's main mission is to release tracks of all the talented artists from Ukraine and others countries.
+Label's main mission is to release tracks of all the talented artists from Ukraine and other countries.

 Feel the Ukrainian psychedelic chill-out spirit.